Acura RL Insurance Rates

 Rates are averaged for all Acura RL models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheaper Acura RL Insurance
+How to Find the Best Cheap Acura RL Insurance

-Below is a condensed summary of the information illustrated above.
+Below is a quick review of the car insurance concepts covered above.

-- Consumers who purchase higher levels of liability will pay around $530 every year to raise from a minimum limit to a 250/500 level
+- Insureds who want higher levels of liability will pay about $520 per year to increase from a low limit to 250/500 limits

 Rate Tables and Charts